midnit3Z0mbi3/i3-Tiling-Window-Manager-Setup/README.md

 sudo nano /etc/lightdm/lightdm-gtk-greeter.conf

-hex color code or image
+hex color code or path to image

 to match the desktop wallpaper use hex code #301934